Bleacher

-Bleachers (North American English), or stands, are raised, tiered rows of benches found at sports fields and other spectator events.
-Stairways provide access to the horizontal rows of seats, often with every other step gaining access to a row of benches.
+Bleachers (North American English), or stands, are raised, tiered rows of benches found at sports-fields and at other spectator events.
+Stairways provide access to the horizontal rows of seats, often with every other step enabling access to a row of benches.

 Benches range from simple planks to elaborate ones with backrests.
 Many bleachers are open to the ground below so that there are only the planks to sit and walk on.
 Some bleachers have vertical panels beneath the benches, either partially or completely blocking the way to the ground.

 Name origins

 The open seating area in baseball was called the "bleaching boards" as early as 1877.
 The term "bleachers" used in the sense of benches for spectators can be traced back to at least 1889; named as such because the generally uncovered wooden boards were "bleached by the sun".

 The Dickson Baseball Dictionary lists as a secondary definition the fans sitting in them.
 By the early 1900s, the term "bleachers" was being used for both the seating area and its occupants.

-In modern usage, the term "bleachers" almost always refers only to the seating area, and those sitting there may be called "bleacher fans" or "bleacherites".
+In modern usage, the term "bleachers", which is not used outside North America, almost always refers only to the seating area, and those sitting there may be called "bleacher fans" or "bleacherites".
 Terms such as Chicago's "bleacher bums" or Yankee Stadium's Bleacher Creatures are also used.

 Types

 Bleachers structures vary depending on the location, but most outdoor modern bleachers have either an aluminium tube or steel angle understructure (known as frame-type bleachers) or steel I-beams (known as an I-beam bleacher).
 Most smaller bleachers are frame-type bleachers and most larger bleachers are I-Beam bleachers.
 Bleachers range in size from small, modular, aluminum stands that can be moved around soccer or hockey fields to large permanent structures that flank each side of an American football field.
 Some bleachers have locker rooms underneath them.
-In indoor gyms, bleachers can be built in so that they slide on a track or on wheels and fold in an accordion-like, stacking manner.
-These type of bleachers are known as telescoping bleachers.
+In indoor gyms, bleachers can be built in so that they slide on a track or on wheels and fold in an accordion-like, stacking manner against the inside walls.
+This type is known as telescoping bleachers.